-In the police station the group had to wait around 4 hours without be given any water or food.
-During this time, their requests to claim asylum in Croatia were denied.
+In the police station the group had to wait around 4 hours without being given any water or food.
+During this time, their requests to claim asylum in Croatia were ignored.
 They did not receive any information about what would happen to them.
 After 4 hours of waiting, in the evening, they were taken out of the station and loaded into another van.
 The respondents recalled that they spent around 4 hours in the van after this, during which time they were driven from the police station to the Croatian border with Bosnia.

-The person claimed that they felt dizzy during the transportation because of the lack of air, the smell and the moisture and also the driving condition.
+One person claimed that they felt dizzy during the transportation because of the lack of air, the smell and the moisture and also the driving condition.

 Once they arrived at the border at around 1:00 am, the two police officers told them to go and cross the border by walking.
 In that point the border line is the river.

 In that location, the group claimed that there were around 5 officers from a different unit of police, who were described as wearing black uniforms and ski masks consistent with those worn by the Croatian Ministry of the Interior’s Intervention Police.

 – “you can see just the eyes of the agent, he has mask on his head” –

 When they were left by the other police who drove them there, the officers from the Intervention Police asked them to sit with their hands up, but one of the older men in the group did not understand what he had to do and did not raise his hands high.
 This reportedly upset one of the officers who asked him again.
 After the third time that this man did not react in the way the officer was expecting, the police started to beat him on the stomach and the ribs with a stick.